vic014/Marlin/README.md

 ﻿![alt text][logo]

-# *Drunken Octopus* Marlin: An Alternative Firmware for LulzBot Printers
+# *Drunken Octopus* Marlin: An Alternative (Unofficial) Firmware for LulzBot Printers

 Hello.
 My name is Marcio.
 I was the Firmware Engineer at LulzBot prior to the massive [layoff of 2019] that decimated the staff and left nearly one hundred people out of a job.